meerkat-citronella/meerkat-citronella.github.io/post.markdown

 }
 ```

-First, let's create the funcionality that let's us add a sticky note.
-We will be using shift + click.
-Let's add a listener to the component:
+First, let's create the functionality that let's us add a sticky notes.
+When we hold `shift` and click, we want a sticky note to render.
+First, let's add a listener to the component:

 StickyNotes.js: